-I curiously watched the neighbors’ kids what they’re up to.
+I curiously watched what the neighbor’s kids are up to.
 They were so playful with all of the trash that filled the beaches.
 The sound of glass bottles hitting a concrete wall seems to be more exciting than throwing the bottles back into the ocean.
 Branches from fallen palm trees seem to be too much to handle, their attempts don’t last long.
-My mind wonders, what could be done to teach these people about the pollution that is a major problem here.
+My mind wonders, what could have been done to teach these people about the pollution that is a major problem here.
 I’m saddened more every day as I walk the streets.
 I was brought back from the depths of my thoughts by the parents shouting to their children.
 “Be careful”, they screamed, making me lose that last bit of hope I had.
 I managed to make peace with myself, that there’s not much else I can do than to wait for the storm to pass, dig straight into the trash which the ocean spat out, and ask the housekeeper to burn it.

 Suddenly the rain comes.
 It’s pouring.
 The wind throws thousands of raindrops through the mesh windows into the house.
 I’m running from one room to another closing the glass shutters.
 At least on those windows that have them.
-When I get to the bedroom I spot a puddle on the edge of the bed.
+When I get to the bedroom, I spot a puddle on the edge of the bed.
 The roof window is leaking quite strongly.
 I moved the bed and closed the windows.
 I can now only watch what’s happening outside.

 Branches are flying everywhere.
 All possible fruits and leaves from the tropical trees cover up the paths.
 Pillows from the outside couch are thrown around.
-As I empty the terrace I start to realize that fear has crept up on me.
+As I empty the terrace, I start to realize that fear has crept up on me.
 Fear of someone breaking in during the night turns into fear of what will mother nature throw at us next.
 My mind is filled with dramatic scenes I’ve seen in movies.
 Scenes of destroyed tropical islands after a severe cyclone passed through them.
 I write to my friend Dave, who calms me down, saying that this is completely normal during the monsoon season.
 A bit more rain and strong winds.
 I finally calm down.

 “I spent the afternoon working on my computer.”

 I spent the afternoon working on my computer.
-As I slowly get ready for an evening practice I get a message.
+As I slowly get ready for an evening practice, I get a message.
 It’s Dave.
 “I was wrong, the harmless storm was given a name.”
 A name for the tropical cyclone which will gift Honiara with abundant rainfall and very strong winds.
 Which will grow into a strong category two or three cyclone and also endanger the neighboring Islands, Vanuatu, and New Caledonia.

 Meet Harold.
 My first.
 And hopefully my last.
 I don’t know how long I’ll stay here.
 What I do know is that I’d rather avoid such extreme weather conditions.
-I stayed here because I feel safer and more isolated from the Coronavirus.
+I stayed here because I felt safer and more isolated from the Coronavirus.
 Because here’s no winter and I have a roof above my head with an ocean view.
 But mother nature knows best.
 If there’s no Corona, there’s a Cyclone.